Memory Foam Mattresses: Are They Safe?

 Once the polyols and isocyanates have reacted, they are chemically inert (no longer volatile) and no longer pose the dangers that individual components may.
 Polyurethane manufacturers in the United States are carefully regulated regarding ingredients and pollution, and the US and EU have banned the most hazardous chemicals and additives in the past 10 years.
 Residual concerns for choosing a safe bed of memory foam would include off-gassing odors and chemicals in adhesives and fire-proofing methods.

-In order to choose the healthiest possible memory foam bed, here are few things you could check for when shopping around:
+In order to choose a mattress with memory foam, here are few things you could check for when shopping around:

 - Find out if a the foam is plant-based or made from petroleum.
 Plant-based foams have fewer synthetic materials in them and emit fewer VOCs.